Grissess/tinylisp/README.md

 LISP functionality.
 It is worth noting that the majority of TinyLISP's language is implemented in itself, using its powerful metaprogramming capabilities;
 refer to the language specification in the documentation.

+As of late, on UNIX, the above can be emulated as

+	$(DEBUGGER) ./tl std.tl

+but the former syntax works as well.

 Embedding
 ---------